olliethedev/ui-builder/README.md

 ```

-- `Layer`: A union type representing any possible layer, encompassing component, text, or page layers.
+- `Layer`: A union type representing any possible layer, encompassing component or page layers.
-- `ComponentLayer`: Represents layers that are components, excluding text layers.
+- `ComponentLayer`: Represents layers that are components.
 - `PageLayer`: Represents layers that serve as pages containing other layers.
 - `LayerStore`: Defines the structure of the state, including pages, selected layer/page IDs, and various actions to manipulate layers.